Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Equilibrium occupation numbers in general systems

-The $\{\Psi_e\}$ are eigenfunctions of the Hamiltonian of the system and form a basis of the underlying Hilbert space.
-Another basis is formed by the Slater determinants $\{\Phi_\alpha\}$ which are constructed out of the natural orbitals $\{\phi_i\}$ of the eq-1RDM of the system.
+The $\{\Psi_e\}$ are eigenfunctions of the Hamiltonian and form a basis of the underlying Hilbert space.
+Another basis is formed by the Slater determinants $\{\Phi_\alpha\}$ which are constructed by the natural orbitals $\{\phi_i\}$ of the eq-1RDM.
 The transformation between these bases is governed by the expansion coefficients $c_{e\alpha}$ via

 Due to completeness and normalization of the $\{\Psi_e\}$ and $\{\Phi_\alpha\}$, the coefficients fulfill